Skunks: Coexisting with Wildlife

 - Keep them warm, dark and quiet.

 Skunks play an important role in keeping nature in balance.
 It is important not to harm these animals.
 If you find one in your yard, usually by eliminating all food and water sources they will leave on their own.
-If needed, to further deter them, ammonia soaked rags, moth balls, loud music and bright lights tend to work.
+If needed, to further deter them, vinegar soaked rags, loud music and bright lights tend to work.
 Below are more helpful tips:

 - If a skunk is living under the house, shed or wood pile during "baby season" (April to early June), it is best to wait until the babies have grown.